Slides 📊

 Equal Success and Failure (\(p = 0.5\))

 When success and failure are equally likely, the distribution becomes symmetric around its mean of 5.
-This creates the classic bell-shaped pattern associated with binomial distributions.
+This creates a bell-shaped pattern.

 High Success Probability (\(p = 0.9\))

 When success is nearly certain, most probability concentrates near the maximum.
-We expect 9.9 successes, so getting 9 or 10 successes dominates the distribution.
+We expect 9.9 successes, so the event of getting 9 or 10 successes dominates the distribution.

 Example💡: Evaluating a Medical Trial